 Using an SSO solution is a recommended step for implementing MFA.
 SSO provides a single place for implementing MFA across all apps, whereas not all individual apps will support MFA.

-Cloudflare Access integrates with SSO vendors who support 2FA.
-Cloudflare Access is an access control product that protects companies' websites and cloud applications by controlling what users are able to do.
-Cloudflare Access helps enforce security policies for employees whether they work within controlled office environments or work remotely.
+Cloudflare Zero Trust integrates with SSO vendors who support 2FA.
+Cloudflare helps protect companies' websites and cloud applications by controlling what users are able to do and enforcing security policies for employees whether they work remotely or within controlled office environments.